ingonyama-zk/icicle/docs/docs/icicle/install_and_use.md

 2. **Default Directory**: If the environment variable is not set, Icicle will search in the default directory `/opt/icicle/lib/backend`.

 :::warning
 Make sure to load a backend that is compatible to the frontend version.
 CUDA backend libs are forward compatible with newer frontends (e.g. CUDA-backend-3.0 works with ICICLE-3.2).
-The opposite is not guranteed.
+The opposite is not guaranteed.
 :::

 If you install in a custom dir, make sure to set `ICICLE_BACKEND_INSTALL_DIR`: